 - Shop out of season.
 This is the best way to get the biggest savings!

-- Last but not least, skip the stores, save your time and even more money by shopping secondhand children’s clothing at Lilladu Exchange.
+- Last but not least, skip the stores, save your time and even more money by shopping for children’s consignment clothing online at Lilladu Exchange.
 Not only are all the clothes professionally washed and inspected, a personal stylist does the shopping for you and finds all the name brands your little needs at a fraction of the cost you would spend to do it yourself.

-Are we missing any thrifty ideas and tips for shopping at second hand stores??
+Are we missing any thrifty ideas and tips for shopping at second hand stores for toddlers??
 Let us know by commenting below!